PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research: Evaluation

+In an honest research setting, a researcher may inadvertently report inaccurate SNPs as part of GWAS outcomes.
+We categorize such errors into two types and model them accordingly.
+Unintentional errors may occur in many other ways as well, but we use the below simple scenarios to illustrate the consequences of such errors.

+\textbf{Flipping error} occurs when some $p$-values are calculated incorrectly.
+This type of error may arise from mistakes during any of the five stages mentioned in Section~\ref{sec:back_gwas}: data collection, group formation, preprocessing, statistical analysis, or publication of findings.
+We model flipping errors by randomly selecting a portion of the $p$-values and replacing them with values between 0 and 1.
+The error rate, denoted by $\delta_f$, parameterizes this error.
+The researcher correctly reports $1-\delta_f$ of the truly significant SNPs, while the remaining $\delta_f$ are reported incorrectly.

+\textbf{Noise error} happens during all stages except for the publication of findings.
+This type of error introduces noise into contingency tables or the calculated $p$-values.
+We model noise errors by adding normally distributed noise to each $p$-value reported in the research findings.
+The error rate $\delta_n$ denotes the scale (standard deviation) of the normal distribution from which the noise is sampled.

+For GWAS, we focus on two statistics: the $\chi^2$ test and the odds ratio test.
+The $\chi^2$ test, a statistical method, assesses the significance of differences in frequencies between two groups.
+Specifically, it computes a $\chi^2$ statistic that reflects the discrepancy between observed and expected frequencies, i.e., in the shared dataset and the reference dataset, respectively, under the null hypothesis of no association between the phenotype/disease and the SNP position.
+A higher $\chi^2$ value indicates a greater deviation from the null hypothesis, suggesting a significant association.

-For evaluating the accuracy of reproducing the GWAS findings, we focus on two GWAS statistics, i.e., the $\chi^2$ test and the odds ratio test.
-The $\chi^2$ test examines whether there is statistically significant difference in the frequencies between the two groups.
-The odds ratio test quantifies the associations between a phenotype/disease and a specific SNP position using ratio of the odds.
-We first calculate the odds ratio as shown in Equation~\ref{eq:or}.
+The odds ratio test, on the other hand, quantifies associations between a phenotype/disease and a specific SNP position using the ratio of the odds.
+We first calculate the odds ratio as shown in (~\ref{eq:or}).